 2. Tiny House

-According to the National Association of Home Builders, a median new single-family home was 2,355 square feet in the beginning of 2019.
+According to the National Association of Home Builders, a median new single-family home was 2,276 square feet in the end of 2022.
 Tiny homes, in comparison, are typically less than a quarter of that size.

 Though the living space is smaller, the potential to save is larger.
 In addition to spending less on the home itself, tiny house dwellers often pay less in utilities, and they buy less things because of the limited space.

 Andrew and Gabriella Morrison and their two kids cut roughly $300 in monthly expenses (or about $3,600 a year) from their budget by switching to tiny house living.
 Joel Weber built his own tiny home while in college.
 After spending between $13,000 and $16,000 for the build, his combined cost to park his home and pay for utilities came to about $300 a month — almost a third of the cost of living in a dorm.